gez-source/OpenGLRenderer/README.md

 To use:

-1. Unpack vc_lib.zip in external\wxWidgets-3.1.5 to wxWidgets-3.1.5/vc_lib.
+1. Run UnpackProjectFiles.bat.
+What this does is unpack vc_lib.zip in external\wxWidgets-3.1.5 to wxWidgets-3.1.5/vc_lib.
 This is wxWidgets 3.1.5 statically compiled and is only needed to build the level editor.

 2. Open OpenGLRenderer.sln in Visual Studio 2019 and Compile in Debug or Release for x86 (32 bit only build at this stage).